 Do you need resource planning tools?

-While spreadsheets can do the job if you don't have any other option, they should never be your first choice.
+While spreadsheets can do the job if you don't have any other option, they're definitely not the easiest or most accurate method.
 Planning your resources this way can quickly become impossible when your team expands, and you begin to take on more projects.
 That's when you and a resource planning tool become best friends for life.

 Consider the variable resource inputs you need to track over time—things like billable hours, skill sets, and ongoing tasks for each team member.
 With resource planning software, you can track all that and more and have a bird's eye view of capacity whenever you need it.
 You can see what everyone is working on at all times!